xgli411/PESTA/README.md

 Here's how we improved the specific network structure of YOLOv7Pose

 ## Fall Detection Demo
 Below is a video example of our method being tested on a fall detection dataset.
 These include various poses such as sitting, squatting, bending and walking.
-It also includes side, forward, backward falls and no fall cases
+It also includes side, forward, backward falls and no fall cases.

 ![image](https://github.com/xgli411/PESTA/blob/main/test1.gif)
 ![image](https://github.com/xgli411/PESTA/blob/main/test2.gif)